B2B Articles - October 17, 2017

-When key stakeholders are brought in too late, they lack context into prior decision making.
+When key stakeholders are brought in too late, they lack context in prior decision-making.
 This causes problems.

 When key stakeholders (that have the authority to steer the project in new directions) are brought it too late, they may veto designs, question premises, or flat out misunderstand the work in progress.
 Often this is the classic moment a website design project spins out of control.
-The project teams may, that they moment, will feel behind schedule and may begin producing lower quality work in order to speed up the process and placate the out-of-touch decision maker.
+The project teams may, at that moment, feel behind schedule and may begin producing lower-quality work in order to speed up the process and placate the out-of-touch decision maker.

 Some stakeholders have a vague mental picture of the design that they are trying to achieve with a web project.
 These stakeholders want design teams to replicate this mental image and are not open to other possibilities.

-Design teams are trained to solve problems using design as their vehicle, and unfortunately most designers are not trained in mind reading.
-The “I’ll know it when I see it” approach to decision-making can kill progress on any design project because it can be like trying to catch butterflies during a hurricane.
-This type of guidance reduces the morale of a project team, causes team members stop thinking critically and can shut down innovation on a project unnecessarily.
+Design teams are trained to solve problems using design as their vehicle, and unfortunately, most designers are not trained in mind reading.
+The "I'll know it when I see it" approach to decision-making can kill progress on any design project because it can be like trying to catch butterflies during a hurricane.
+This type of guidance reduces the morale of a project team, causes team members to stop thinking critically, and can shut down innovation on a project unnecessarily.

 Scope creep can occur when a web project team gets inputs and requests that were not understood early on.